 - Disney+ US

-However, while I was able to unblock the above services, the DNS leak was ongoing, so I cannot predict the long-term effects.
+However, while I could unblock the above services, the DNS leak was ongoing, so I cannot predict the long-term effects.

 VPN providers typically develop browser extensions to isolate the VPN's execution and avoid leaks, but Atlas only offers OS-level applications.
 This is a strategy I would endorse if it were functioning 100% as it should, but in this case, it's far from the truth.

-Overall, I would say that Atlas VPN can handle unblocking pretty well; what I’m questioning here is the consistency of its success when there is a leak present.
+Overall, I would say that Atlas VPN can handle unblocking pretty well; I'm questioning the consistency of its success when there is a leak present.

 No logs Policy and Audit

-As far as the independent audit, I believe that I found more issues in a handful of days than VerSprite did during their audit, so I cannot read too much into it right now.
+Regarding the independent audit, I found more issues in a handful of days than VerSprite did during their audit, so I cannot read too much into it right now.

 While the performance wasn't nearly as impressive as the Windows app, the overall UX was much better on Android.
 No unresponsiveness, no lags, no memory issues, and slowdowns.